openservicemesh/osm/docs/demos/first_steps.md

 With SMI policies we are going to:

 1. authorize access between pods (service accounts)
-2. define routing rules for granular access control
+2. define access control and routing rules for granular traffic management

 ### Access Control